asyncapi/generator/README.md

     -p, --param <name=value>       additional param to pass to templates -t, --templates <templateDir>  directory where templates are located (default: Internal template folder) -h, --help                     output usage information
+    --force-write                  force writing of the generated files to given directory even if it is a git repo with unstaged files or not empty dir (default is set to false)
 ```

 Please check out the **templates** directory to get a list of the supported languages/formats.